- Using Google Sheets or Excel, you can build a custom spreadsheet that will allow you to see the information about your investments that matters most

 - Spreadsheets allow you to make a portfolio analysis tool that is exactly the way you want it

 Would you rather watch a video than read a tutorial?
-Check out this post:
+Check out these posts:

 TRACK YOUR STOCK PORTFOLIO RETURNS USING GOOGLE SHEETS (OR EXCEL) – STEP BY STEP TUTORIAL